Gohla/pibs/src/3_min_sound/7_cycle/index.md

 ```

 This is currently the end of the guided programming tutorial.
-In the next chapter, we discuss future work, the PIE library implementations and publications about PIE, and other related work.
+In the appendix chapters, we discuss PIE implementations and publications, related work, and future work.